eXascaleInfolab/pSCAN/README.md

 ```

 ## Input
-The input network to be clustered is specified either in NSL (nsa/nse) format by 2 BINARY files:
+The undirected unweighted input network to be clustered is specified either in the NSL (nsa/nse) format or by the 2 BINARY files:

 1. NSL format (nsa - arcs, directed network; nse - edges, undirected network) specifies network links is each line of the file as node ids separated by the space delimiter: